romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a key difference between GitHub Packages and releases?
+Q: What is a key difference between GitHub Packages and releases?
 <details><summary>Show the answer</summary><p>

 - **Releases are used for distributing software versions and associated assets, while GitHub Packages is designed for hosting and managing software packages**